 The Scarlet Letter-Nathaniel Hawthorne

 Much Ado About Nothing.
 Dir.
 Kenneth Branagh.
 MGM.
 1993.
 Film.

 Much Ado About Nothing.
 Dir.
 Joss Whedon.
 Lionsgate.
 2013.
 Film.

 Othello.
 Dir.
 Trevor Nunn.
 Image.
 1990.
 Film

 I was born to a small family of traveling performing elves and was handed off to a band of assorted woodland creatures when I inexplicably outgrew my family's caravan of ferret-powered wagons.
-I was home schooled deep in the enchanted forest and spent my time much like other children climbing trees and racing unicorns.
+I attended school deep in an enchanted forest and spent my time, much like other children, climbing trees, racing unicorns, and foraging for precious gems.

 I have lived in Arizona for most of my life, graduating from Dobson High School in Mesa and receiving my BA in Literature from Arizona State University.

 Like many, my path out of college consisted of some twists and turns.
 I was involved in bicycle racing and the outdoor industry through college and into the first phase of my professional life.
 In that environment, I have worked every conceivable position from floor sweeper to mechanic to shop owner.

 After deciding to move on, I became involved in the retail cellular phone business.
 For ten years I worked in a variety of positions, finally culminating in regional management responsibilities.

 In my spare time I enjoy mountain biking, reading, writing, drawing, and basketball, among other things.
 And, of course, I love being with my family as much as possible.